-DO NOT connect incoming AC power to output terminals T1, T2, and T3!
-Do not cycle input power to the drive more than once every two minutes.
-Damage to the drive will result.
+Do NOT connect incoming AC power to output terminals T1, T2 or T3.
+Severe damage to the drive will result.

 Energize the incoming power line.
 The LCD display should light and flash "TESTING" and then show the voltage and horsepower rating of the drive.
-The display should then show "STOP > 20.00 HZ" which indicates that the drive is in a STOP condition, and the speed set point is 20.00 Hz:
+The display should then show "STOP 20.00 HZ" which indicates that the drive is in a STOP condition, and the speed setpoint is 20.00 Hz:

 If the display does not appear, remove the incoming power, wait three minutes for the bus capacitors to discharge, and verify correct installation and wiring.
 If the wiring is correct, re-apply incoming power and note the display for drive status.
-If the display still does not appear contact the factory for assistance.
+If the display still does not appear call the factory for assistance.